 Line-Level IFB Outputs

 The Model 543D provides two analog line-level IFB output channels.
 The audio sources for these two outputs are the same as used for channels 1 and 2 of powered IFB output 2.
 The line-level IFB outputs are intended to allow interconnection with externally powered listen-only user devices, inputs on wireless IFB systems, or analog inputs on consoles or related audio devices.
-The line-level IFB outputs are electronically balanced, capacitor-coupled and ESD (static) protected.
-The outputs are compatible with virtually all balanced and unbalanced inputs that have an impedance of 2 k ohms or greater.
-For application flexibility, the STcontroller application allows the nominal output level to be configured for either –10 dBu or +4 dBu.
+The nominal level of the line-level IFB outputs is +4 dBu.
+The outputs are electronically balanced, capacitor-coupled and ESD (static) protected.
+They should be compatible with virtually all balanced and unbalanced line-level analog inputs that have an impedance of 2 k ohms or greater.

 Reliability and Pro Audio Quality

 The Model 543D is a fully professional product that offers the audio quality, features, and reliability required by 24-hour, on-air, and commercial applications.
 The unit's audio circuitry was designed in the spirit of professional audio equipment rather than that found in typical IFB or talent cueing gear.
 High performance components are used throughout, providing low-distortion, low-noise, and high headroom.
 The powered IFB outputs offer a unique level of performance, able to deliver reliable power and excellent audio quality in a variety of challenging applications.

 The Model 543D provides four 5-segment LED meters.
 The meters, located on the unit’s front panel, display the level of the audio signals associated with the two, 2-channel IFB outputs.
 At the time of installation and setup the meters can be invaluable in helping to confirm correct operation.
 During normal operation the meters offer a real-time confirmation of the unit's incoming audio signal levels, helping to ensure that optimal audio quality is maintained.